Bayesian Multi-line Intensity Mapping: Power Spectrum Modeling

 \subsection{Angular Power Spectrum}

-We describe the covariance of the LIM dataset in terms of the auto and cross angular power spectra, $C_{\ell,\nu\nu'}$'s, of all combinations of the frequency channels $\nu$ and $\nu'$.
-The line emission field is isotropic on large scales, and its fluctuations can be fully described by a Gaussian probability distribution, thus $C_{\ell,\nu\nu'}$'s capture the full information from the LIM dataset at the two-point level \citep{2013acna.conf...87W}.
+We describe the covariance of the LIM dataset in terms of the auto- and cross-angular power spectra, $C_{\ell,\nu\nu'}$'s, of all combinations of the frequency channels $\nu$ and $\nu'$.
+On large scales, ignoring the redshift space distortion (RSD) effect, the line emission field is isotropic, and its fluctuations can be fully described by a Gaussian probability distribution.
+Therefore, the $C_{\ell,\nu\nu'}$'s capture the full two-point information from the LIM dataset on large scales \citep{2013acna.conf...87W}.
+In this work, we focus only on two-point statistics.
+However, we note that the LIM field on small scales is highly non-Gaussian, and the power spectrum alone is insufficient to capture the full information.
+This has motivated previous studies to include one-point statistics to exploit more information from LIM data \citep{2019ApJ...871...75I,2022arXiv220901223B,2023MNRAS.520.5305C}.

 The total power spectrum is the sum of the contribution from emission lines and noise: